WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 ##### The Array Type

-Unlike a tuple, every element of an array must have the same type.
-Unlike arrays in some other languages, arrays in Rust have a fixed length.
+Unlike a tuple, every element of an array must have the **same type**.
+Unlike arrays in some other languages, arrays in Rust have a **fixed length**.

-We write the values in an array as a comma-separated list inside square brackets:

 Filename: src/main.rs